ClinSeq/autoseq-snakemake/docs/server_launch.md

 }
 ```

-Here, the `__default__` will be applied to all the rules, and the parameters which you have specified inside each rule will overwrite the parameters provided in `__default__`.
-You can pass this config file to autoseq pipeline with `--cluster-config` parameter.
+In this configuration, the `__default__` settings apply to all rules, while any parameters specified under individual rules (such as `rule_name_1` and `rule_name_2`) will override the default settings.
+You can pass this configuration file to the autoseq pipeline using the `--cluster-config` parameter.

 Once you have prepared your cluster config file, you can start launching your samples.
 There are 3 essential steps to launch the pipeline.